-I am delighted to present the Quality Account for 2022/23 for Fairfield Independent Hospital.
+I am delighted to present the Quality Account for 2023/24 for Fairfield Independent Hospital.
 The provision of high quality patient care is and will always be the highest priority of Fairfield.
-Our dedicated team of clinical staff and consultants and support staff are very much at the forefront of achieving this but we have an organisation wide commitment to ensure that we continue to improve year upon year.
+Our dedicated team of clinical staff and consultants are very much at the forefront of achieving this but we have an organisation wide commitment to ensure that we continue to improve year upon year.
 Everyone in our organisation has a part to play in the delivery of the services we offer.
-Putting the patient at the heart of everything and seeking to ensure that our patients achieve the best outcomes possible.
+We put the patient at the heart of everything we do and seek to ensure that our patients achieve the best outcomes possible.